osu-uwrt/jaws-2/INSTALL.md

 - Type “Columbus” and select the appropriate location from the drop down, or don’t.
 Click “Continue”.
 - DEFAULTS – Select “English (US)” for both, or some other language you prefer.
 Click “Continue”.
 - Your name: \<anything>.
 Your computer’s name: \<hostname>.
 Pick a username: \<username>. -	Click “Continue”.

-*Where \<username>@\<hostname>:~$ is how your command prompt will appear in your home directory.*
+  - *Where \<username>@\<hostname>:~$ is how your command prompt will appear in your home directory.*
 -	Make these simple.
 Remove “-VirtualBox” from the generated “Your computer’s name”.
 -	Your password and whether it should be required for log in is up to you.
 - Wait for Ubuntu to finish installing.
 This takes a few minutes.
 Grab a Coke.
-- Click “Reset Now”.
+  - When installation is complete, a windows will pop up.
+Click “Reset Now”.
 - You should see the prompt “Please remove installation media and close the tray (if any) then press ENTER:”.
-Press “ENTER”.
+  - Press “ENTER”.
 - You should now be able to log in.
-Do it.
+Try it.

 ## Install VirtualBox Guest Additions: